 Legendary Ellen Langer, considered one of the founders of the Mindfulness movement, has recently conducted a study with Philip Maymin in which participants engaged in a series of tasks that increased their focus on, perceptual awareness of, their surroundings, and they showed decreased susceptibly to a range of cognitive biases.

-Interesting is that the impact was over a range of cognitive biases pointing to the good news that this is a simple intervention that can work as a general intervention against our biases!
+Interesting is that the impact was over a range of cognitive biases, giving us the good news that this is a simple intervention that can work as a general intervention against our biases!

 Review my post on the brain science of self-reflection here